jayceslesar/covid-agents/README.md

 # How to Run:

 Running `main.py` with a configuration of `sim_params.json` will run the model.
 Upon running, it will ask if you would like to save the data into a directory.
-Screenshots can be saved to create a .gif of the model run. \
+Screenshots can be saved to create a .gif of the model run (state how screenshots can be saved). \
 A visual will appear to show the current state of the simulation.
 Darker blue means a greater concentration of an aerosol that contains an infectious agent (e.g., SARS-CoV-2).

 # General Usage: